juliofferreira/ossu-introduction-to-cs/problem-set-2/ps2.md

 1. The user starts with 3 warnings.
 2. If the user inputs anything besides an alphabet (symbols, numbers), tell the user that they can only input an alphabet.
-a.
-If the user has one or more warning left, the user should lose one warning.
+- If the user has one or more warning left, the user should lose one warning.
 Tell the user the number of remaining warnings.
-b.
-If the user has no remaining warnings, they should lose one guess.
+- If the user has no remaining warnings, they should lose one guess.
 3. If the user inputs a letter that has already been guessed, print a message telling the user the letter has already been guessed before.
-a.
-If the user has one or more warning left, the user should lose one warning.
+- If the user has one or more warning left, the user should lose one warning.
 Tell the user the number of remaining warnings.
-b.
-If the user has no warnings, they should lose one guess.
+- If the user has no warnings, they should lose one guess.
 4. If the user inputs a letter that hasn’t been guessed before and the letter is in the secret word, the user loses ​no​ guesses.
 5. Consonants:​ If the user inputs a consonant that hasn’t been guessed and the